ElisDN/category-behavior/README.md

     </tr>
     <tr>
         <td style="white-space: nowrap;">getLinkActive()</td>
         <td>Redeclare this method in your model for use `getMenuList()` or define in `requestPathAttribute` your $_GET attribute for url matching.
-Returns true if current request url matches with category alias.</td>
+It returns true if a current request url matches with category alias.</td>
     </tr>
 </table>